 At the hummingbird feeders, only a few minutes walk away from the fruit feeders, regular species include Bronze-tailed Plumeleteer, White-necked Jacobin, and Green-breasted Mango.
 There is plenty of space and opportunity on this day to spend ample time with both the hummingbirds and the fruit-loving birds, and get shots of a good number of species (well over 10 species of birds would be expected to feature on this day, and on some days more than 20 are possible!).
 Once the light begins to fade, in the late afternoon, we will return to Selva Verde Lodge for a second, and final, night.

 Day 4: Selva Verde to Laguna del Lagarto Lodge.
 In the morning, we will make our way west to another quality lodge and photo destination; Laguna del Lagarto Lodge.
 While we will remain within the lowlands of the Caribbean, the change in locality offers some new and exciting species to shoot from those experienced earlier on the tour, as the lodge fruit feeders are quite different from anywhere else in the country.
 Species like the dramatic Keel-billed Toucan, spectacular Montezuma Oropendola, dashing Collared Aracari, and smart Brown-hooded Parrot are most reliably photographed here.
 Other exciting bird possibilities include Red-legged Honeycreeper, Great Curassow (a large and impressive gamebird), Masked Tityra, and Bananaquit.
-An optional hike to nesting Great Green Macaws is available in the afternoon but keep in mind that this is a 3 mile round trip hike that might be strenuous if the trails are muddy (rubber boots provided).
-Canoing in the 3 private lagoons are also available.
+Depending on nestin activity, there may be an optional hike to photograph Great Green Macaws.
+Canoeing in the three private lagoons is also possible.
 A “Caiman Show” is available for the guests on this first night.
 Please remember to bring your flashlight / torch.
 Two nights will be spent at this new location.

 Day 6: Laguna del Lagarto to Hacienda Solimar.
 After some final time around Lagua del Lagarto, we’ll head south to somewhere very different, Hacienda Solimar, in the dry, wooded lowlands of the North Pacific.
 The bird list and photography list will change markedly, with the rapid change in habitat.
 Until this point our shooting will have been within the dense jungles of the Caribbean lowlands; which, away from the feeders can be some of the more challenging photography of the tour.
 However, the Pacific lowlands in northern Costa Rica comprise of open woodland and scrub, with easier lighting conditions, and an abundance of colorful and confiding birds to shoot.